stackitcloud/terraform-provider-stackit/docs/resources/rabbitmq_credential.md

 ### Optional

 - `region` (String) The resource region.
 If not defined, the provider region is used.
+- `roles` (Set of String) A list of roles to assign to the generated credentials.
+If not provided, the standard default role 'policymaker' will be assigned.
+Possible values are: `management`, `policymaker`, `monitoring`, `administrator`..
 - `rotate_when_changed` (Map of String) A map of arbitrary key/value pairs that will force recreation of the resource when they change, enabling resource rotation based on external conditions such as a rotating timestamp.
 Changing this forces a new resource to be created.

 ### Read-Only